Isle of Wight Guru

 Bringing a car will give you a lot more choice and ability to explore the Isle of Wight but it's certainly possible to have a day trip from Lymington as a foot passenger.
 I would make the decision based on a) cost and b) what you want to do.

-Regarding cost, a day trip with a car will cost you anywhere from about £40 to £100 (check for offers as they sometimes do fixed price deals).
-The price fluctuates depending on the time of year, the time of day and what colour socks you are wearing.
+Regarding cost, a day trip with a car will cost you anywhere from about £40 to £100+ (check for offers as they sometimes do fixed price deals).
+The price fluctuates depending on the time of year, the time of day and what colour pants you are wearing.
 The good news is that you're allowed to fill up your car with passengers without paying extra, so it's good value if you're a couple with five children and a dog.

 Meanwhile, travelling as a foot passenger will cost you somewhere around £20, at the time of writing.
 There are sometimes offers, such as bringing kids for free as foot passengers.
-You can also try booking your ticket with a railcard to get a decent discount but generally speaking the passenger prices don't generally fluctuate much.
+You can also try booking your ticket with a railcard to get a decent discount but generally speaking the passenger prices don't fluctuate much.
 Bringing a bicycle doesn't cost any extra.

 So, I'd start by doing a price comparison as you might find it's actually cheaper to take the car if there are two or more of you once you've paid for bus fares.